kobbyasomani/caresync-v2/README.md

 *General Notice: Copies of documentation are located in docs directory.*

-*Testing Notice: PLease seed the database before running tests.*
+*Testing Notice: Please seed the database before running tests.*

 <br>